Note from the publisher: This post was updated by Gabriel Simmer on 8/11/2020 to add the new Salesforce SFDX Apex orb.

 - Enabled the Dev Hub for your Salesforce account

 - Created a connected app

 - Enabled JWT authentication with your connected app

 At this point, CircleCI is able to authenticate with Salesforce.
 This will allow us to utilize the SFDX Apex orb commands in our config.

 In the main directory of your project repository, add a top level

 config.yml file.
 This is the file CircleCI will automatically be looking for when new changes get pushed to your repository.
 This will act as the blueprint for which actions to perform on each update.
 If you aren’t familiar with CircleCI config I would highly recommend taking a look at our getting started information.

 Once you have created your

-config.yml file, let’s start by copying over the included usage example from the Salesforce SFDX CLI orb.
+config.yml file, let’s start by copying over the included usage example from the SFDX Apex orb.